openhive-network/hive/libraries/appbase/README.md

 ### Boost ASIO

-AppBase maintains a singleton `application` instance which can be accessed via `appbase::app()`.
-This application owns a `boost::asio::io_service` which starts running when appbase::exec() is called.
+The application owns a `boost::asio::io_service` which starts running when appbase::exec() is called.
 If a plugin needs to perform IO or other asynchronous operations then it should dispatch it via `app().get_io_service().post( lambda )`.